thomasgassmann/eth-cheatsheets/large-language-models/main.typ

 *Log-derivative trick*: $gradient_theta log p(x; theta) = (gradient_theta p(x; theta)) / (p(x; theta))$, can be used to show that $gradient_theta EE_(p(x;theta)) [f(x)] = EE_(p(x;theta)) [gradient_theta log p(x;theta) f(x)]$, which can be approximated using Monte Carlo sampling.

-// TODO: ppo, dpo
+// TODO: ppo

+#colorbox(title: [Instruction tuning], color: silver)[
+Finetune LM on collection of datasets described via instructions.]

 #colorbox(title: [RLHF], color: silver)[
-// TODO:
 Reinforcement Learning from Human Feedback (RLHF):
 *(1)* Collect a dataset of instructions and answers and fine-tune a model on it.
 *(2)* Produce comparison data by sampling several model outputs for a given prompt and asking humans to rank them.
 Train a reward model based on this data.
 *(3)* Use PPO to fine-tune the LM (policy) using the reward model as a reward function.
 ]

+RLHF with PPO is expensive, unstable and sensitive to choice of hyperparams, reward model is also large (expensive to load/compute), *DPO* (Direct Preference Optimization) directly fine-tunes LM to max log-likelihood of preference data, uses *Bardley-Terry* model given by $p(y_w succ y_l) = sigma(r(x,y_w) - r(x, y_l))$, binary classification, minimize negative log-likelihood loss

 == Privacy
-Gold standard is to prevent server from seeing all training data: *secure multi-party computation* or *fully homomorphic encryption*.
+prevent server from seeing all training data: *secure MPC* or *fully homomorphic encryption*.
 Still slow and expensive.

 #colorbox(title: [Adverserial examples], color: silver)[
   Perturb example with $delta$ to force misclassification, i.e. maximize $L(f_theta (x + delta), y)$ subject to $||delta||_infinity <= epsilon$.
 This can be solved using *projected gradient descent*.